friedmanroy/friedmanroy.github.io/_BML/rec_4.md

 \hat{\theta}=\left(H^{T}H+I\lambda\right)^{-1}H^{T}y
 \end{equation}
 $$
 Linear regression with this regularization is often called _ridge regression_.
 This type of regularization obviously adds more constraints to the optimal values of $\theta$ since the weights are penalized based on their magnitude, unlike before.
-Another way to think about this is that $\lambda$ suggests a certain budget that the whole model gets for fitting the weights - if $\\mid y-H\theta\\mid ^{2}$ is constant and we change the value of $\lambda$ , then it directly controls the total magnitude of $\theta$ .
+Another way to think about this is that $\lambda$ suggests a certain budget that the whole model gets for fitting the weights - if $\mid\mid y-H\theta\mid\mid ^{2}$ is constant and we change the value of $\lambda$ , then it directly controls the total magnitude of $\theta$ .

 <div class="fake-img l-page">